atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 ![gcp-atsign-activating](/docs/guides/dess-setup/dess-gcp/images/gcp-atsign-activating.png)

-The activation will be completed once you have used your QR code from DESS and retrieved your keys.
+The activation will be completed once you have used your QR code from dess and retrieved your keys.

 Once the activation process completes you are welcomed by green Activated.